racedisparityaudit/style-guide/how-we-write.md

 ## Tone of voice
 Commentary should be accurate and objective, but also approachable, helpful and human.
-Avoid unnecessary formality and technical vocabulary, while remaining a professional, reliable source of information.
+It should avoid unnecessary formality and technical vocabulary, while remaining a professional, reliable source of information.

 Users must, above all, feel confident that the information they read is trustworthy, unbiased and politically independent.